-No one in their right mind would suggest that Fred’s prowess behind the camera can rival his panache with the pen.
-A prolific man of letters, with a background in political science and journalism, he has produced several hundred articles about bamboo and sustainable living, as well as multiple volumes of metaphysical limericks — whimsical, lyrical poetry for the soul.
-But over the years, he has taken enough winning photos to form a modest, one-room exhibition.
+A prolific man of letters, with a background in political science and journalism, Fred has produced several hundred articles about bamboo and sustainable living, as well as multiple volumes of metaphysical limericks — whimsical, lyrical poetry for the soul.
+He may not measure up to Ansel Adams, but few other bamboo writers have traveled as extensively or captured such a diversity of bamboo specimens in situ.

 One of the great benefits of being a bamboo specialist is the opportunity to travel to exotic, tropical locations.
 Most recently (in the summer of 2024), I had the pleasure of returning to Colombia, home to the world’s most impressive stands of Guadua angustifolia, widely regarded as the strongest bamboo species of them all.
 In Southeast Asia, however, you might find popular opinion leaning more in the direction of Dendrocalamus asper.